Visit http://www.utm.edu/departments/registrar/adddrop.php for more information.

 Clinical sites may include:

 Click on the following link and follow which program you will be applying to: https://www.utm.edu/departments/nursing/nurs_apps.php

-Every applicant is awarded points based on overall GPA, Kaplan pre-RN score, ACT composite score, prerequisite course grades*, grades of additional courses completed**, written essay.
+Every applicant is awarded points based on overall GPA, pre-entrance exam scores, ACT composite score, prerequisite course grades*, grades of additional courses completed, written essay.
 Points are subtracted for repeating prerequisite courses.
-There is no minimum points accepted, number of students, or kaplan scores.
+There is no minimum points accepted, number of students, or pre-entrance exam scores.
 Each student’s application will be evaluated.

 Chemistry 121, Math 140, Micro 251, Psych 101, Zool 251

 Math 140, Micro 251, Psych 101, Zool 251, Zool 352

 Yes, scholarships are available after entry into the program.

 No. Once accepted into the nursing program, LPNs/LVNs may challenge Fundamentals I N212 and II N231 through examinations/skills evaluations.
 It will still take 3 years to complete the program.